 Provide Post Release Employment Services

-Post-release employment services connect individual offenders, who were trained in Correctional Industries, to long-term employment.
-Offenders should be engaged in activities in order to promote retention, help with re-employment in the event of job loss, and assist with advancement opportunities.
+Post-release employment services connect incarcerated individuals who were trained in Correctional Industries (CI) to long-term employment.
+While working with CI, incarcerated individuals have the opportunity to be engaged in activities in order to promote retention, help with re-employment in the event of job loss, and assist with advancement opportunities after release.

 The goal of post-release employment services is ultimately to reduce recidivism.
 The approach is as follows: